Idukki

 Choosing a UGC platform for Shopify: a buyer’s guide

-A UGC platform has five jobs: collect, clear rights, tag, display shoppably, and stay fast.
-Here is what to evaluate, and the questions to ask before you sign.
+A UGC platform has five jobs: collect content, clear its rights, make it findable, display it shoppably, and stay fast.
+Score tools against the jobs, not the feature list.
+Here is how.

-What a UGC platform actually has to do
+What does a UGC platform actually have to do?

 • Collect: pull customer content from social platforms and review sources, at volume, automatically.